YS-Ch/SaaS-Account-Metrics-Dashboard/README.md

 ###### Article:

 #### Copying this repository is strictly prohibited.
 No copying or distributing this project.
-Please do not clone or replicate this repository.
+No cloning or replicating this repository.